dice-group/REX/README.md

 REX is a Web-Scale Extension Framework for RDF knowledge bases.
 You can find more information about the project itself <a href="http://aksw.org/Projects/REX.html">here</a>

 ### Introduction & Tutorial & Running REX
-To find out more about REX have a look at our exhaustive <a href="https://github.com/AKSW/REX/wiki">Tutorial</a> which talks through getting data, installing REX and running it.
+To find out more about REX have a look at our exhaustive <i><b><a href="https://github.com/AKSW/REX/wiki">Tutorial</a></i></b> which talks through getting data, installing REX and running it.
 By using the tutorial you should be able to extract valid triples that have not been there before for a knowledge base and a domain of your choice!

 If you want to know, how to run REX, have a look <a href="https://github.com/AKSW/REX/wiki/Run">here</a>.